robenkleene/design-references/blender/tutorials/blender-abstract-particles.md

 	3. Change the "Lifetime" to `100`.
 	4. Change "Render As" to "Object".
 	5. Set the "Instance Object" to the second (smaller) icosphere.
+	6. Under "Render", set the "Size" to `0.02` and the "Scale" to `0.750`
+	7. Under "Field Weights", set "Gravity" to `0`

+## Add Turbulence

+1. Add "Turbulence" with `A` "Force Field > Turbulence".